tallpauley/wordsiv/README.md

  'haunting')
 ```

-## Different Ways of Generating Text
+## Sources

-Wordsiv first needs some words, which come in the form of [Sources](https://github.com/tallpauley/wordsiv/blob/main/wordsiv/source.py), objects which supply the raw word data.
+Wordsiv first needs some words, which come in the form of [Sources](https://github.com/tallpauley/wordsiv/blob/main/wordsiv/source.py): objects which supply the raw word data.

 These Sources are available via [Source Packages](https://github.com/tallpauley/wordsiv-source-packages), which are simply Python Packages.
 Let's install some: